pkp/pkp-docs/learning-ojs/3.5/site-admin/en/index.md

 ![OJS admin menu with navigation menus tab selected.](./assets/siteadmin-sa-menus-3.5.png)

 These options are functionally identical to the Appearance options for individual journals.
-Consult [the Customize the Look of Your Journal section of Learning OJS for Journal Managers](..URL) as well as the [Designing Your Journal guide](https://docs.pkp.sfu.ca/designing-your-journal/) for more information.
+Consult [the Customize the Look of Your Journal section of Learning OJS for Journal Managers](../../journal-managers/en/appearance) as well as the [Designing Your Journal guide](https://docs.pkp.sfu.ca/designing-your-journal/) for more information.

 ### Enable Bulk Emails {#bulk-emails}

 Site Administrators can allow Journal Managers to send bulk emails to several user groups in a journal at one time.
-See [Users and Roles > Email Users](..URL).
+(See [Send Email Notifications to All Users with a Specific Role](../../journal-managers/en/communications#bulk-emails) for information on how this feature works once enabled).
 As the site administrator, you can use the Site Settings to select which hosted journals will be allowed to send bulk emails.

 > Note: Misuse of this feature to send unsolicited email may violate anti-spam laws in some jurisdictions and may result in your server’s emails being blocked as spam.
 Seek technical advice before enabling this feature and consider consulting with journal managers to ensure it is used appropriately.
 {:.warning}